learn-co-curriculum/phase-3-nds-introduction/README.md

 OK, we admit, determining the second odd or even number greater than zero isn't _that_ exciting.
 But what if each of these inner `Array`s represented three estimates, sorted least-to-most on remodeling two different rooms of your house?

-Suddenly things are much more exciting:
+Suddenly this _exact same_ algorithm is much more exciting:

 ```ruby
 array_of_bid_arrays = [ # containing Array (of Array)